Is Decaffeinated Coffee Good For You?

-Too much caffeine can easily lead to loss of sleep, high blood pressure and some other symptoms.
+Too much caffeine can easily lead to loss of sleep (see does decaf coffee help you sleep), high blood pressure and some other symptoms.
 Altogether, this can increase one's chances of getting a stroke or heart disease.
 Too much caffeine can also cause problems in the central nervous system.
 As such, people who are sensitive to caffeine will likely feel anxiety, restlessness, irregular heartbeats, digestive issues and lack of sleep.

 Therefore, doctors usually advise people who are sensitive to caffeine to limit their coffee intake.
 In the alternative, they can take decaf coffee or Tea without cutting their coffee consumption.

 Decaf coffee is also recommended for people with medical conditions that require restricted caffeine diets.
 This includes people that are on special medications that interact with caffeine.